ibm-cloud-docs/vpc/user-access-to-dedicated-hosts-and-groups.md

 - Create the dedicated host's associated dedicated host group in the *Users resources* resource group.
 - Create an access group to assign the Operator role to the resource group, *Users resources*.
 - Invite your user, *Employee Example*, to the access group so that they can provision instances to the dedicated host group.
-- Restrict *Employee Example* from interacting directly with the dedicated hosts by excluding *Employee Example* from the *Admin resources* resource group.
+- Restrict *Employee Example* from interacting directly with the dedicated hosts by excluding *Employee Example* from access to the *Admin resources* resource group.

 ## Before you begin
 {: dedicated-before-you-begin}